Beyond the Red Mirror

-A concept album and a sequel to Imaginations from the Other Side, Beyond the Red Mirror has been described by singer Hansi Kürsch as "a story between science fiction and fantasy. [...]
+A concept album and a sequel to Imaginations from the Other Side's two tracks, "Bright Eyes" and "And the Story Ends", Beyond the Red Mirror has been described by singer Hansi Kürsch as "a story between science fiction and fantasy. [...]
 The two worlds described have changed dramatically for the worse since then.
 While there used to be several passages between the worlds, there is only one gate left now: The Red Mirror.
 It has to be found at any cost."

-It is their first album without former session member Oliver Holzwarth on bass guitar since 1995's Imaginations from the Other Side, with Barend Courbois replacing him.
+It is their first album without former session member Oliver Holzwarth on bass guitar since 1998's Nightfall in Middle-Earth, with Barend Courbois replacing him.
 "Twilight of the Gods" was released as a single to promote this album.

 Critical reception

 Beyond the Red Mirror has received positive reviews.
-Ray Van Horn Jr. of Blabbermouth.net, who gave the album a rating of nine-and-a-half out of ten stated, "Previewing their tenth album Beyond the Red Mirror with the previously-released Twilight of the Gods single, German power-symphonic metal maestros Blind Guardian capitalize on a long break with an encompassing and magical effort.
+Ray Van Horn Jr. of Blabbermouth.net, who gave the album a rating of nine-and-a-half out of ten stated, "Previewing their tenth album Beyond the Red Mirror with the previously released Twilight of the Gods single, German power-symphonic metal maestros Blind Guardian capitalize on a long break with an encompassing and magical effort.
 For Beyond the Red Mirror, the band worked with three different worldwide choirs from Budapest, Prague and Boston, along with two full-scale orchestras bearing 90 members apiece.
 The results are as larger-than-life as the band intended, fleshing out a sci-fi and fantasy piece bridged to their 1995 album, Imaginations from the Other Side."